Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 A company director is appointed under the Companies Act 2006 to oversee and manage the business on behalf of its shareholders.
 If you’re a company director, you’ll have to think of everything from the short-term to the long-term – each and every decision you make is critical.
 So, it’s important to know the business inside and out.
 Great if it’s your own limited company you’re running!

-On top of being the eyes and ears of the business, you’ll also be in charge of ensuring all the legal bits, such as confirmation statements and annual accounts are sent to Companies House on time.
+On top of being the eyes and ears of the business, you’re also in charge of ensuring all the legal bits are taken of, such as sending confirmation statements and annual accounts to Companies House on time.

-Do I need to enrol myself into a pension through my company under automatic enrolment?
+Do directors need to automatically enrol into a company pension?

 For instance